Jennifer Aniston and Justin Theroux announce separation

 Now this is a stunner: Jennifer Aniston and Justin Theroux have announced they have separated.

-In a statement released by Aniston's publicist to the Associated Press on Thursday, the superstar couple said their decision to split "was mutual and lovingly made at the end of last year."
+In a statement released Thursday, the superstar couple said their decision to split "was mutual and lovingly made at the end of last year."

 They added that they are "two best friends who have decided to part ways as a couple, but look forward to continuing our cherished friendship."